ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Note that the first step (beyond planning) is identifying risks.
 But how do you identify the risks of security vulnerabilities?
 Clearly many people do *not* notice risks from security vulnerabilities.

-Bruce Schneier has this wonderful story (*[The Security Mindse*t](https://www.schneier.com/blog/archives/2008/03/the_security_mi_1.html), 2008):
+Bruce Schneier has this wonderful story ([*The Security Mindset*](https://www.schneier.com/blog/archives/2008/03/the_security_mi_1.html), 2008):

-*"Uncle Milton Industries has been selling ant farms to children since 1956.
+> *"Uncle Milton Industries has been selling ant farms to children since 1956.
 Some years ago, I remember opening one up with a friend.
 There were no actual ants included in the box.
 Instead, there was a card that you filled in with your address, and the company would mail you some ants.
 My friend expressed surprise that you could get ants sent to you in the mail.
 [Bruce Schneier] replied: ‘What's really interesting is that these people will send a tube of live ants to anyone you tell them to.’ … Security requires a particular mindset.
 Security professionals -- at least the good ones -- see the world differently.
 They can't walk into a store without noticing how they might shoplift.
 They can't use a computer without wondering about the security vulnerabilities.
 They can't vote without trying to figure out how to vote twice."*

 Can this mindset be taught?
 Our experience is that it can be, at least in part.
 Checklists, guidance, and tips help remind people to look for certain things, especially when they are built from relevant past experiences.
 Another technique that helps is working to develop a slightly paranoid mind-set.
 Not a clinical level of paranoia, but a constant low-level concern that there are many risks and that some people really are out to get you.
 Remember that some users will intentionally seek to cause rare, unlikely, or unexpected situations, in the hope that such attacks will give them unwarranted privileges.
 As a result, when writing secure programs, paranoia is a virtue.
 Talking about risks with others, reviewing plans with others, and continuously looking for risks can all help identify risks so that they can be addressed *before* they become problems.

 #### Security Is A Process, Not A Product

-In his essay, *[The Process of Securit*y](https://www.schneier.com/essays/archives/2000/04/the_process_of_secur.html) (2000), Bruce Schneier has famously explained that
+In his essay, [*The Process of Security*](https://www.schneier.com/essays/archives/2000/04/the_process_of_secur.html) (2000), Bruce Schneier has famously explained that

-*"security is a process not a product… there's no such thing as perfect security.
-Interestingly enough, that's not necessarily a problem. … Security does not have to be perfect, but the risks have to be manageable…". *
+> *"security is a process not a product… there's no such thing as perfect security.
+Interestingly enough, that's not necessarily a problem. … Security does not have to be perfect, but the risks have to be manageable…".*

 The world changes.
 The ways your software is used changes.
 New vulnerabilities are discovered.
 The software’s platform and libraries change.
 Laws, company policies, and goals change..
 Software that was secure a year or five ago may not be adequate today.